 When I read today’s picture book, The Branch, something in the story reminded me of my childhood.
 (Anyone surprised by this?)
 Maybe it was the remembrance of sadness when a favorite toy broke.
-Maybe it was the relief of having a special somebody in my life (my dad) who could always make things better with his magical know-how for fixing any broken object I set before him–and not just toys… Dad surprised me when he mended my mother’s favorite floor vase that I sort of, kind of, unintentionally skateboarded into when I was ten.
+Maybe it was the relief of having a special somebody in my life (my dad) who could always make things better with his magical know-how for fixing any broken object.
+Dad surprised me when he mended my mother’s favorite floor vase that I sort of, kind of, unintentionally skateboarded into when I was ten.
 I vaguely remember him reassuring me that Mom would laugh about the incident in ten years.
 He was mistaken.
 On the bright side, my sister is able to recapture the desperation in my voice when I called out to her after the, umm… incident.
 Her uncanny imitation brings us both a smile.

 In today’s Perfect Picture Book Friday review, the broken item that brings sadness isn’t a toy or a vase, the beloved item is a tree branch.
 With a measure of love, imagination, and knowhow from a kind-hearted neighbor, that branch becomes a marvelous, new treasure.